nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 Each CMP can add additional commands to the CMP API that are not defined by the TCF.
 The following sections describe how to refactor Quantcast specific commands to be compatible with v1 and v2.

-If the publisher has implemented the _cmp.stub.custom.bundle.js_ script, then the following sections do not apply.
+If the publisher has implemented the _cmp.stub.custom.bundle.js_ script, then the CMP is managed by the publisher and the following sections do not apply.

 ### The `getGooglePersonalization` command
 Quantcast v1 implements the command `getGooglePersonalization` to specifically handle consent given to Google.